ryanmio/DecodeMe-/TASKS.md

 - [ ] Scorecard stats should have tool tip with description
 - [ ] Options menu icon should probably be a down icon or something differnt now that it is a contextual dropdown menu
 - [ ] Button colors should be consistent throughout app
-- [ ] Closing Chat window clears chat
-- [ ] Remove unused dependencies
+- [ ] Switch out the heart icon for a react-icon https://react-icons.github.io/react-icons/search/#q=heart

 ### Testing
 - [ ] Test anonymous user flow